connorgalvin512/connorgalvin512.github.io/README.md

-# Machine Learning Portfolio - Connor Galvin
+# Select Works - Connor Galvin

 This portfolio contains the code, datasets, and analysis of several projects that I have worked on for school and in my own free time.